YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Code Documentation.md

 _Checklist For This Section:_

-- [ ] The code has a healthy amount of comments -- particularly in places where the code is “quirky.”
+- The code has a healthy amount of comments -- particularly in places where the code is “quirky.”
+- Link to source code yes/no?
+- How to contribute
+- Feedback

 ---

 ## General
 - Do you want to share source code
 - Do you want to say what langauge  it is in
+- What Lanuage

 ---